 - To ensure they appear in the first page of Google results.

 - To target a specific average position.

-You can also directly configure your campaigns to be stopped once you’ve reached a certain budget spend through the months, a certain number of clicks partway through the day.
+You can also directly configure your campaigns to cease once you’ve reached a certain budget spend through a certain number of clicks partway through the day.

 Another really common practice is to automate increase on bidding for campaigns performing well according to their cost per conversion.

-What you should watch out when setting automations on your Google Ads account.
+What you should watch out for when setting automations on your Google Ads account.

 You should be especially careful…

 …when setting automatic rules to increase or decrease daily bids on an entire account.
 Try to make really small changes always taking into account the previous day, and don’t make larger changes without closely observing the performance over time.